Born: May 20, 1960

 On the New York stage, he was seen in The Dying Gaul.
 He starred at the Second Stage in the 1992 hit comedy Spike Heels and in 1991 won an Obie Award for the off-Broadway production of The Sum of Us.
 He has spent several seasons at the Williamstown Theater Festival, appearing in Carthaginians, in the title role in Tom Jones, and in Oedipus, Peer Gynt, Uncle Vanya, and Vieux Carre.
 He made his New York debut in Digby.
 Other theater credits include The Lion in Winter, The Real Thing, and Pride and Prejudice.

 Audiences were able to see more of the actor when he appeared in the romantic drama Bounce and in the Arnold Schwarzenegger sci-fi thriller The Sixth Day.
 He appeared in The Last Samurai (2003), starring Tom Cruise.
 Goldwyn directed his third film, Someone Like You, starring Ashley Judd and Hugh Jackman.
 He soon became known as President Fitzgerald Grant when he starred in the popular TV series Scandal (2012).
-Recently, he starred in Divergent (2014) alongside Shailene Woodley and Theo James, as well as the film's follow-up Insurgent (2015) and the thriller The Belko Experiment (2017).
+Recently, he starred in Divergent (2014) alongside Shailene Woodley and Theo James, as well as the film's follow-up Insurgent (2015) and the thriller The Belko Experiment (2017) as well as Mark Felt: The Man Who Brought Down the White House (2017).

 He and his wife, production designer Jane Musky, have two daughters, Anna and Tess Frances.